give presentations on space all over the UK and abroad. Venues

 - UKSEDS branches and conventions

-I write the Space Exploration pages for "Popular Astronomy", the magazine of the Society for Popular Astronomy
+I wrote the Space Exploration pages for "Popular Astronomy", the magazine of the Society for Popular Astronomy